-Mexico is a huge country, with lots to see.
-With so many beautiful cities and charming smaller villages, interesting archeological sites, beautiful beaches and unique natural sites, coming up with a good Mexico itinerary is easier said than done.
+Mexico is a huge country with lots to see.
+With so many beautiful cities and charming smaller villages, interesting archeological sites, beautiful beaches, and unique natural sites, coming up with a good Mexico itinerary is easier said than done.

-So I thought I’d help out and put together an easy Mexico itinerary that will take you to all the best places to visit in the country – the most popular tourist spots as well as some of the lesser known ones.
+So I thought I’d help out and put together an easy Mexico itinerary that will take you to all the best places to visit in the country – the most popular tourist spots as well as some of the lesser-known ones.

-This Mexico itinerary is perfect for first timers.
+This Mexico itinerary is perfect for first-timers.
 It’s ideal for a road trip to Mexico, in case you want to be a bit more independent and adventurous.
-But if you have a couple of extra days you can actually even bus it – indeed, public transportation and long distance buses in Mexico work quite well.
+But if you have a couple of extra days, you can actually even bus it – indeed, public transportation and long-distance buses in Mexico work quite well.

-3 Weeks Mexico Itinerary – A Quick Overlook
+3 Week Mexico Itinerary – A Quick Overlook

 Mexico City – Four Nights